 I’m a believer in “good enough” gardening — if I had more time and energy I might take greater pains to prevent pests or maximize yields in other ways, but I don’t.
 I don’t have time to mess with fussy fertilizers and such, and maybe you don’t either.

-Interested in some low-work, unobtrusive ways to get more food from your landscape?
+Interested in some low-work, unobtrusive ways to get more food from your yard?
 Check out some of the perennial plants below and enjoy some luscious homegrown fruit for years with relatively little effort on your part.
 See the longish list of plant options at the bottom of the post and check out some of these lesser-known gems before you finalize your planting plan.

 Note that several fruits can handle partial shade.
 If you’re dealing with a shadier garden, check out 40+ vegetables that grow in shade.

-Growing Perennial Fruit: Fruiting Shrubs
+Edible Landscaping with Perennial Fruit: Fruiting Shrubs

 The shrub level of a garden is often the most overlooked and one of the easiest ways to tuck more edibles into your landscape.
 Blueberries are lovely ornamentals, and elderberries can make an effective hedge — that gives you illness-fighting berries for your elderberry tea and gummies!